Hi there, Beastly!

 I’m sitting in front of a computer screen right now agonizing over whether or not I should message a man I was acquainted with years ago.
 I always found him to be an interesting person, but when we were acquainted circumstances were such that we didn’t really get a chance to get to know one another.
 Do you perhaps have any advice on reconnecting with people from one’s past?
 Have you ever tried to reconnect with someone you didn’t know very well in hopes of making a new friend?

 P.S.
 I find your blog to be a breath of fresh air.

-I’m a lucky man, AGFUARN, because the hard work has often been done for me.
-Every previous boyfriend has reached out, unannounced and unexpected, to reconnect/make amends.
+I am a lucky man, AGFUARN, because the hard work has often been done for me.
+Every previous boyfriend has reached out, unannounced and unexpected, to reconnect and make amends.

-Harvey Milk said the quote below.
-I can’t find exactly where or when he said it, but the internet widely seems convinced that he did.
-It’s a beautiful one to read.
+Harvey Milk said this quote.
+I can’t find exactly where or when he said it, but the internet seems convinced that he did.
+It’s beautiful: